 Hocus Pocus roots lay in the vision of American story developer, artist and producer David Kirschner.
 Who in the mid 1980’s pitched a story to Disney executives that he used to read to his kids.
 A classic Halloween story about a boy turned into a cat by a group of evil witches.

 Kirschner’s story appealed to Disney executives, providing a clear link to Disney’s love of fantasy, fairytale and childhood innocence.
 Coupled with a Halloween theme that tied to the holiday’s growing commercial popularity in the USA.
 Under the early title of ‘Halloween House’ the script was offered to Steven Spielberg’s Amblin Entertainment.
 The potential vision bouncing from a TV movie to possible feature film.
-Spielberg however, declined his hands full with a range of other projects.
-The level of his involvement in the films early development remaining a mystery.
+Spielberg however, declined with the level of his involvement in the films early development remaining a mystery.

 Like so many scripts ‘Halloween House’ then progressed through several rewrites.
 The horror toned down in favour of a more ‘Disney’ family friendly offering.
 Production stalling several times until 1992 when Bette Midler came on board as Winifred the witch under the title Hocus Pocus.
-Midler having become a driving force at Disney, with a film partnership that had helped grow Disney’s adult arm Touchstone Pictures.
+Midler having also become a driving force at Disney in the success of Touchstone Pictures.

 With a bankable star on board the stage was set for Hocus Pocus to go into production.
-The film finding a creative lead in the choreographer and emerging film director Kenny Ortega.
-A man who would go on to become a Disney Channel legend with both High School Musical and Descendants under his wing.
+The film finding is creative lead in the choreographer and emerging film director Kenny Ortega.
+Who would go on to become a Disney Channel legend with both High School Musical and Descendants under his wing.

 Katz brought with him a wealth of TV experience, and coupled with Thora Birch (Dani), Vinessa Shaw (Alison) and Sean Murray (Thackery) the young cast was complete.
 Meanwhile adult casting coupled Midler’s Winifred with Sarah Jessica Parker (Sarah) and Kathy Najimy (Mary) to complete the Sanderson sisters.